Owen Daniels (American football)

-Owen Daniels (born November 9, 1982) is an American meteorologist and former football player.
-He played as a tight end in the National Football League (NFL).
-He played college football for the University of Wisconsin, and was drafted by the Houston Texans in the fourth round of the 2006 NFL Draft.
+Owen Gerald Daniels (born November 9, 1982) is an American former professional football tight end.
+He played college football for the Wisconsin Badgers, and was selected by the Houston Texans in the fourth round of the 2006 NFL draft.
 He is a two-time Pro Bowl selection.
 He also played for the Baltimore Ravens and Denver Broncos.
 As a member of the Broncos, he helped the team win Super Bowl 50 over the Carolina Panthers.

-High school career
+Early life

 Daniels attended Naperville Central High School in Naperville, Illinois.
 As a starting quarterback on the football team, Daniels led Naperville Central to an undefeated IHSA Class 6A State Championship in 1999.
 He earned Prep Football Report and PrepStar All-American honors and was named a Top 100 prospect nationally by PFR.
-As a junior, he completed 100 of 168 passing attempts for 1,750 yards and 17 touchdowns, against just 1 interception.
-He completed 30 of 35 passes for 562 yards and 7 touchdowns in the opening two games of his senior year before a knee injury ended his season.
+As a junior, he completed 100 of 168 passing attempts for 1,750 yards and 17 touchdowns, against just one interception.
+He completed 30 of 35 passes for 562 yards and seven touchdowns in the opening two games of his senior year before a knee injury ended his season.
 He was also the starting center on his basketball team and a 22-foot (6.70m) long jumper on the track & field team.

 College career

 Daniels attended the University of Wisconsin–Madison and played for the Wisconsin Badgers football team under coach Barry Alvarez.
 At Wisconsin, he red-shirted his freshman year at the quarterback position.
 Early in his college career, he was a back-up quarterback and played special teams, flanker, split end, and wingback.
 He eventually assumed the starting job at tight end for most of his final two seasons with the Badgers.
-During his career at Wisconsin, Daniels played in 43 games with 62 receptions for 852 yards (13.7 average) earning him the moniker "Ole Sure Hands".
-He graduated from the University of Wisconsin with a bachelor of science degree in atmospheric and oceanic sciences.
+During his career at Wisconsin, Daniels played in 43 games with 62 receptions for 852 yards (13.7 average).
+He graduated from the University of Wisconsin with a Bachelor of Science degree in atmospheric and oceanic sciences.